scipy-lectures/scientific-python-lectures/intro/intro.rst

 The interactive workflow: IPython and a text editor
 -----------------------------------------------------

-**Interactive work to test and understand algorithm:** In this section, we describe an interactive workflow with `IPython <http://ipython.org>`__ that is handy to explore and understand algorithms.
+**Interactive work to test and understand algorithms:** In this section, we describe an interactive workflow with `IPython <http://ipython.org>`__ that is handy to explore and understand algorithms.

 Python is a general-purpose language.
-As such, there is not one blessed environement to work into, and not only one way of using it.
+As such, there is not one blessed environment to work in, and not only one way of using it.
 Although this makes it harder for beginners to find their way, it makes it possible for Python to be used to write programs, in web servers, or embedded devices.